reactioncommerce/reaction-docs/developer/error-handling-guide.md

 The above list is not exhaustive throughout the whole app.
 For other error scenarios, use the guidelines below:

 - Do not use HTTP status codes, like `404` or `500`.
-Use the error messages `invalid-parameter` and `internal-server-error` instead respectively.
+Use the error messages `invalid-parameter` and `server-error` instead respectively.
 - Always start the reason with a capital letter.
 - Do not use exclamation marks in the reason.